Symbolion

 The physical environment, hidden behind the hatch and shaking fearfully against the horrors proceeding behind its protective shield, all this is secondary.

 What is important, are the relationships between people, mutual competition for the scarce personal energy (but also its selfless sharing), the willingness to elevate the benefit of the whole above self-interest, the strength to fight fate despite the minimal chance of success, love.
 We witness many moving examples of solidarity and self-sacrifice for others.
+These themes are also burningly topical in our own times.

-Symbolion takes the reader on an adventurous road full of discoveries.
+on an adventurous road full of discoveries

-Because the novel, bearing the name of the illegal virtual game, also represents a kind of game for readers.
+Because the novel, bearing the name of the illegal virtual game,

-Together with the main characters, the reader sets out on an adventure during which secrets
+Together with the main characters, the reader sets out on an adventure during which secrets hidden in parables are gradually disclosed.
+At times, the reader may think he knows where the story is leading, but sooner or later Symbolion forces these expectations to be revised.

 It is necessary to proceed carefully because things might